EjiroOsiephri/EjiroOsiephri/README.md

 Frontend and Backend Developer
 ------------------------------

-Hey there ,welcome to my github profile.
+Hi there!!,welcome to my github profile.
 I am a Full stack developer with over 2 years experience in exploring the realms of tech.
 Asides from coding i am pursuing a bachelors degree in Engineering/Electronic physics at the university of lagos.

 * 🌍  I'm based in Nigeria
 * ✉️  You can contact me at [osiephriejiro765@gmail.com](mailto:osiephriejiro765@gmail.com)